Free Cheltenham tips: Simon Holt previews day three of the Festival

 1pt win Saint Calvados in 2.30 Cheltenham at 10/1 (General)*

-Connections tested the gelding's stamina again for a possible Gold Cup tilt at Sandown subsequently when Saint Calvados blundered Sheehan away having been ridden off the pace, and the conclusion seems to be that this trip is his optimum.

-Min and Saint Calvados are separated by just a pound on official ratings with Melon, four-times a Festival runner-up and back in trip after two tries at three miles, next best.

-The other two conditions races on Thursday feature strong favourites.
-It will be a major upset if Envoi Allen is beaten in the Marsh Novices' Chase while Paisley Park's chances of regaining his Paddy Power Stayers' Hurdle crown have increased markedly following the defections of Thyme Hill and Roksana who chased him home in an epic Long Walk Hurdle at Ascot in December.
+It will be a major upset if Envoi Allen is beaten in Thursday's opening Marsh Novices' Chase while Paisley Park's chances of regaining his Paddy Power Stayers' Hurdle crown have increased markedly following the defections of Thyme Hill and Roksana who chased him home in an epic Long Walk Hurdle at Ascot in December.

 Paisley Park was reportedly suffering from a heart issue when disappointing behind Lisnagar Oscar last year and, if on song now, there is no doubt he will be the one to beat albeit at likely cramped odds-against.